tracerip/archive.trace.rip/breaches/CommuteAir.md

 ## Description

-On approximately January 2023, the No Fly List stored by <a href="https://maia.crimew.gay/posts/how-to-hack-an-airline/" target="_blank" rel="noopener">CommuteAir suffered a data breach</a> that exposed around 1.8M TSA No Fly (2019) records.
+In January 2023, the No Fly List stored by <a href="https://maia.crimew.gay/posts/how-to-hack-an-airline/" target="_blank" rel="noopener">CommuteAir suffered a data breach</a> that exposed around 1.8M TSA No Fly (2019) records.

 ## Breached data